 Next, we decided on how aggressive we should be with producing the content outlined in the spreadsheet.
 We set a goal of adding 200 to 300 pages to the site before its launch in August 2008.
 During this time, I possessed only a rudimentary understanding of search engine optimization, which placed quality text (articles, blog posts, etc.) at the helm of the ways to gain top rankings.
 We were on the right path.

 With minimal keyword research or influence, I set my fingers to keys and started typing, producing page after page of educational material for the disability claimant.

 Amid all the writing, I also took advantage of the free business profiles offered by Google, Yahoo, Bing, and YP.com and created listings for the firm.
-In just a few months, I had met the firm’s pre-launch goal.
+I met the firm’s pre-launch goal in just a few months.
 The site launched in early September of 2008.
 These were exciting times as we watched the site’s traffic skyrocket week after week going from a few hundred visits to 1,500 visits by the end of October!

 Give them what they want, and they will come.

 Even our webmaster was amazed by the results, “We’ve never seen numbers like these in such a short amount of time!” he said.
 “And take a look at the long-tail keywords you guys are pulling in!
 Ken, you should be proud.” he kindly demanded.
 I blushed.